Data Collection and FAQs

 Participate in Mountain Rain or Snow in three steps:

-Location: The web app needs your location to submit an observation, so make sure that your device’s location permissions are set to ON.
+Location: The app needs your location to submit an observation, so make sure that your device’s location permissions are set to ON.

 Reach a member of the team: If you have questions, you can directly reply to your most recent text message from us (855-909-0798) at any time.